 be interested in law enforcement or related fields

-- maintain a high level of integrity and have a good ethical character
+- maintain a high level of integrity and demonstrate a good ethical character

 - be willing to volunteer time to the Edmonton Police Service in order to gain knowledge and understanding of the law and respect for police personnel